Education · elbow

 For both conditions, the first step is almost always non-surgical, and for AIN syndrome in particular that patience is usually rewarded.

 Settling things down.
-This means modifying the activities that aggravate it (easing off the repeated twisting and heavy gripping), sometimes using a splint or brace to rest the arm, and giving the nerve time.
+This means modifying the activities that aggravate it (easing off the repeated twisting and heavy gripping), sometimes using a splint to rest the arm, and giving the nerve time.
 Simple pain-relieving measures help with the ache.

 Watchful waiting.
 AIN weakness very often improves by itself over several months, so the usual plan is to watch and wait, frequently for around three to six months, before considering anything more.
 Many people regain their strength in that window without an operation.
 Tests such as nerve studies or a scan may be arranged along the way to confirm the diagnosis and track recovery.